Septic arthritis is an infection in the joint fluid (synovial fluid) and joint tissues. It occurs more often in children

 Detailed information on each member of the pediatric orthopedic treatment team.

 Osteomyelitis is an infection of a bone by a germ (bacteria or fungus).
 In children, infection in the long bones of the arms and legs are most common.
-A child with osteomyelitis will be referred to an orthopedist (doctor specializing in treating bone and joint problems) for evaluation and treatment.
+Read on to learn more about this condition, including symptoms, diagnosis, and treatment.

 Osteosarcoma is cancer of the bone.
 It is rare, but it is the most common type of bone cancer in children and teens.
 Learn more about risks, symptoms, diagnosis, treatment, and prevention.

-Detailed information on overuse injuries in children, including jumper's knee, patellar tendonitis, little leaguers' elbow, little leaguers' shoulder, osteochondritis dissecans, Sever's disease, shin splints, Sinding-Larsen-Johansson disease, spondylolisthesis, and spondylolysis
+Detailed information on overuse injuries in children, including jumper's knee, patellar tendonitis, little leaguers' elbow or shoulder, and more.

 Detailed information on sports safety for kids, including safety gear and equipment

 Detailed information on evaluation procedures used to diagnosis orthopedic disorders in children.